-- Reviewers provide feedback to NSF based on the Review Criteria and the Review Elements - Review criteria and elements are available as reviewers provide feedback
+Reviewers provide feedback to NSF based on the Review Criteria and the Review Elements a. advance knowledge and understanding within its own field or across different fields (Intellectual Merit); and

-The following elements should be considered in the review for both criteria: 1.
-What is the potential for the proposed activity to advance knowledge and understanding within its own field or across different fields a.
-(Intellectual Merit); and benefit society or advance desired societal outcomes (Broader Impacts)? b.
-2. To what extent do the proposed activities suggest and explore creative, original, or potentially transformative concepts?
-3. Is the plan for carrying out the proposed activities well-reasoned, well-organized, and based on a sound rationale?
-Does the plan incorporate a mechanism to assess success?
-4. How well qualified is the individual, team, or institution to conduct the proposed activities?
-5. Are there adequate resources available to the PI (either at the home institution or through collaborations) to carry out the proposed activities?
+Review Criteria and Elements are available as reviewers provide feedback The following elements should be considered in the review for both criteria:

+1. What is the potential for the proposed activity to

+- b. benefit society or advance desired societal outcomes (Broader Impacts)? - To what extent do the proposed activities suggest and explore creative, original, or potentially transformative concepts? - 3.
+Is the plan for carrying out the proposed activities well-reasoned, well-organized, and based on a sound rationale?
+Does the plan incorporate a mechanism to assess success? - 4.
+How well qualified is the individual, team, or institution to conduct the proposed activities? - 5.
+Are there adequate resources available to the PI (either at the home institution or through collaborations) to carry out the proposed activities?

 In the context of the five review elements, please evaluate the strengths and weaknesses of the proposal with respect to intellectual merit.

-In the context of the five review elements, please evaluate the strengths and weaknesses of the proposal with respect to broader impacts. r impacts.
+In the context of the five review elements, please evaluate the strengths and weaknesses of the proposal with respect to broader impacts.

 Please evaluate the strengths and weaknesses of the proposal with respect to any additional solicitation-specific review criteria, if applicable.
-This are the strengths and weaknesses of the proposal with respect to